 A table saw makes various cuts but is not as precise as a miter saw.
 If you specialize in long rip-cuts and crosscuts, a table saw is the ideal saw tool.
 A miter saw is for use if you need precision miter cuts and bevel cuts of wood or other materials like plastic.

 Table saws can do the same cuts miter saws do, but the chances of making a mistake go up.
-When looking forward to adding accessories like sled and miter gauge with extensions to make precise crosscuts and miter cuts, you might as well consider a table saw.
+When adding accessories like sled and miter gauge with extensions to make precise crosscuts and miter cuts, you might as well consider a table saw.

-For a beginner, if you must pick one, a good quality table saw will do.
+If you must pick one, a good table saw will do for a beginner.
 A table saw is more suitable because of its versatility, making it favorable for a wide range of woodwork and carpentry projects.
 If your financial status permits, combining a miter saw with a table saw improves your final product’s quality.